code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-consumer-producer-example.md

 }
 ```

-In order to run the above example open a command prompt and execute following Maven command:
+In order to execute above example open a command prompt and run following Maven command:

 ``` plaintext
 mvn test
 ```

-Maven will download the needed dependencies, compile the code and run the unit test case.
-The result should be a successful build during which following logs are generated:
+Maven will download the dependencies, compile the code and run the unit test case.
+The result should be a successful build as shown below:

 ``` plaintext
   .   ____          _            __ _ _